Outdoor Fireplace Kit Buyer's Guide

 Sold in a variety of designs, fireplace kits include everything you need to build what is known as a modular masonry fireplace.
 You can also add highly desirable accessories like a chimney cap, log grate, or additional chimney flue sections.
 You can even add fire bricks and mortar, extension kits, storage boxes, and seat wall kits to the equation.

-In short, a fireplace kit includes all necessary parts to construct a cast cement or stone outdoor fireplace.
+In short, if you want to know how to build a fireplace, a fireplace kit includes all necessary parts to construct a cast cement or stone outdoor fireplace.
 The kits are typically modular.
 This means they are broken down into individual blocks or sections that fit together in a specific order.
 This makes it so much easier to construct a perfect outdoor oasis to meet your personal needs.

 Composed of cast cement or cultured stone sections, fireplace kits give you the look of a masonry fireplace at a lower cost.
 The sections are held together by gravity alone, guide pines, or interlocked mortar-free grooves.
 This helps keep them securely placed.
 Many kits even include instructions on how to veneer the surface area.
 Veneer helps create an even more customized appearance by covering the masonry body of the fireplace with brick, stone, outdoor rated tile, or pavers.